Electrician Career Information

 If these facts have inspired you to learn how to become an electrician, keep reading to gain answers to important questions, including "What do electricians do?", "What do electricians make?" and many more.

 One of the first questions you are probably wondering is, "What does an electrician do?"
 The short answer is that, as skilled technical professionals, they are responsible for enabling electricity within everything from houses and commercial buildings to ships and airplanes.

 The long answer isn't quite that simple.
-Electricians can specialize in a variety of areas, which means they can hold many different job descriptions.
-That being said, the standard responsibilities of a general electrician usually involve:
+Electricians can specialize in a variety of areas, which means they can take on many different responsibilities.
+That being said, the standard electrician job description usually involves:

 - Planning the layout, design, and installation of electrical systems with consideration to safety and code compliance

 - Designing and installing new electrical components (wiring, fuses, etc.)

 - Inspecting existing electrical systems, components, and equipment to safeguard against hazards and ensure code compliance